Dangerous and Defective Roads

 Deadliest Roadways Finally Targeted For Repairs

-The transportation department also launched an interactive map showing crash hotspots, and both Southern California and the Bay Area have roads with high traffic death rates.
-Also this week, Gov. Gavin Newsom announced $2.5 billion in funding for 16 mass transit projects across the Golden State.
+"Every year, crashes cost tens of thousands of American lives and hundreds of billions of dollars to our economy; we face a national emergency on our roadways, and it demands urgent action," U.S. Transportation Secretary said in a statement.
+The transportation department launched an interactive map showing crash hotspots, and both Southern California and the Bay Area have roads with high traffic death rates.
+Gov. Gavin Newsom announced $2.5 billion in funding for 16 mass transit projects across the Golden State.
 Newsom called it the first wave of a historic infusion of state funding to expand transit and passenger rail service throughout the state.
 “The projects funded represent critical transportation and will provide alternatives to driving with access to a modernized, public transit system,” said Governor Newsom.
 “California is unwavering in our commitment to our world-leading climate agenda, including record levels of investments in public transportation projects to electrify fleets, expand and improve service, and spark ridership growth.”
 The funding is part of a larger, multiyear, multibillion-dollar investment to upgrade the state's transit system to enhance mobility options, improve service and reduce overdependence on driving, according to a statement released by Newsom.”

 Source: The Patch, Miranda Ceja 2023